mkuegeler/MarkupGenerator.jl/README.md

 <svg id="root"/>
 ```

 Furthermore, you can add children elements.
-I doing so, it's easy to create a nested structure of elements.
+In doing so, it's easy to create a nested structure of elements.

 ```julia